 Deciduous / Evergreen: Evergreen

-Potential Disturbances: The Catalpa Bignonioides is susceptible to a number of pests and diseases, including aphids, scale insects, caterpillars, and fungal diseases.
+Potential Disturbances: Catalpa Bignonioides encounters challenges from aphids, scale insects, caterpillars, and various fungal diseases.

 Growth Timeline